PCI Compliance

 Bluehost does not support PCI compliance on all accounts.

 Customers on VPS and Dedicated servers will be able to achieve PCI compliance; however, this is ultimately up to you.
-If you are able to provide a valid PCI scan, Bluehost will make the updates identified in the scan when possible.
+If you are able to provide a valid PCI scan, we can help review and/or advise on the output for better understanding.

 When doing a PCI scan, occasionally, the scanning company finds problems with certain things.
-This article aims to address some common issues and provide account owners with peace of mind.
+The purpose of this article is to resolve typical problems and offer account owners reassurance.

 Weak Ciphers